Frequently Asked Questions about Personal Property Taxes

 Q. When must I file a tax return on my personal property if I am a Fauquier County Resident?

 A. If you have previously filed a personal property tax return for any motor vehicle(s) or trailer(s) for which there has been no change in location or status you are not required to file another return on such vehicle or trailer.
 Taxpayers who have changes or vehicles newly located in Fauquier County on January 1 must file with the Commissioner by March 15.
-All other vehicles and trailers must be reported within 60 days of the date the property acquires situs in the county.
+After March 15, vehicles and trailers must be reported within 60 days of the date the property acquires situs in the county.
 Mobile Homes, Boats/Boat Motors, and Aircraft, Business Personal Property and Machinery and Tools must be filed annually.

 Q. If I am a Town resident, when must I file a tax return on my personal property?